psyl0s/gamifyExcelDemo/README.md

 ![BANNER](https://github.com/Betarabbit14/gamifyExcelDemo/blob/master/banner.png)

 ### Background
-We have an excel sheet used to log worktimes and calculate pay based on hourly rates.
-The aim of the project is to read information from the excel sheet and implement the data into a game that can encourage longer work hours.
+We have an spreadsheet used to log worktimes and calculate pay based on hourly rates.
+The aim of the project is to read information from the spreadsheet and implement the data into a game that can encourage regular and percise data entry.

+Design:
+  > The player earns credits based upon his/her data input into the spreadsheet, encouraging consistent and specific entries.
+  > Using these credits, players could build out their city and compete on a leaderboard for asthetic points.

 ### _Current Tools_:
 * Unity